ansible/ansible/docs/docsite/rst/user_guide/intro_inventory.rst

           ansible_port: 5555
           ansible_host: 192.0.2.50

 In the above example, running Ansible against the host alias "jumper" will connect to 192.0.2.50 on port 5555.
-This only works for hosts with static IPs, or when you are connecting through tunnels.
+See :ref:`behavioral inventory parameters <behavioral_parameters>` to further customize the connection to hosts.

 .. note::
    Values passed in the INI format using the ``key=value`` syntax are interpreted differently depending on where they are declared: